mouhyi/AI-OddPlayer/README.txt

 manually to examine existing log files is provided but is not required to run the servers or clients.

-THIS SOFTWARE HAS NOT BEEN EXTENSIVELY TESTED.
-PLEASE REPORT ANY BUGS ASAP!
+THIS SOFTWARE HAS NOT BEEN EXTENSIVELY TESTED!

 This software was built and tested using Sun JDK 1.5.0, but is source-compatible with Sun JDK 1.4 (I think!).